Roji M. John

-Roji Mullanmadakkal John (born 20 May 1984) is an Indian politician and a member of the Indian National Congress.
+Roji Mullanmadakkal John (born 20 May 1984) is an Indian politician and a member of the Indian National Congress who is currently serving as the Minister of Higher Education in the Government of Kerala.
 He is a member of the Kerala Legislative Assembly representing, Angamaly constituency since 2016 and again re-elected in 2021.
 Roji has also served as the president of the NSUI, the national students' wing of the Indian National Congress.

+Education

+He got Post Graduate in M.A.- Political Science from the Central University of Hyderabad during the period 2002-2003 and 2003-2004.
+Later he jointed JNU New Delhi.
+He got M Phil. from the Jawaharlal Nehru University, New Delhi during 2004-2006.